Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Introduction

-However, many probabilistic forecasting systems only obtain predictive distributions indirectly by multiple runs; off-the-shelf models are also rarely calibrated at a granular level.
 A common strategy in both physics-based forecasting and AI-based generative modeling is to represent uncertainty through an ensemble of point forecasts and then convert that ensemble into a statistical distribution.
-In numerical weather prediction, for example, multiple runs with perturbed initial conditions produce a collection of plausible outcomes that is then post-processed into a predictive statistical distribution, often through a simple parametric approximation \cite{trabing2020}.
-Similar strategies appear in AI systems, where repeated stochastic queries, sampling-based decoding, tokens or model ensembles are used to generate probabilistic forecasts~\cite{liu2023, zhou2024, zhao2024}.
-These approaches are flexible, but require large amounts of train data, and can be especially unreliable in parts of the input space that are underrepresented in historical data.
-As a result, even when a forecast model outputs a full predictive distribution, it may still misrepresent uncertainty precisely where accurate uncertainty quantification matters most.
-Moreover, standard statistical and machine-learning objectives, including proper scoring rules \cite{gneiting2007jasa}, typically provide only global assessments of predictive performance---averaged over all possible inputs---and do not by themselves identify where in the input space the forecast is locally failing.\\
+In numerical weather prediction, for example, multiple runs with perturbed initial conditions produces a collection of plausible outcomes that is then post-processed into a predictive statistical distribution, often in the form of a single point forecast and a parametric ``forecast error distribution'' that is fit to historical data~\parencite{trabing2020}.
+Similar strategies appear in AI systems, where repeated stochastic queries, sampling-based decoding, tokens or model ensembles are used to generate probabilistic forecasts~\parencite{liu2023, zhou2024, zhao2024}.
+The latter AI approaches are flexible, but require large amounts of train data, and can be especially unreliable in the tails of the conditional distribution of the response $Y \mid X=x$.
+Tail events (given $X = x$) are outcomes that lie in the far lower or upper tail of the predictive distribution---such as severe weather, flood, or stock market crash.
+These events occupy rare, low-frequency regions of the input space, yet they carry the potential for catastrophic, transformational impact.
+Models trained primarily on historical data often struggle in these low-frequency regions where tail events lie; as a result, even when a forecast model outputs a full predictive distribution, it may still misrepresent uncertainty precisely where accurate uncertainty quantification and down-stream risk analysis matters most.
+Moreover, standard statistical and machine learning objectives, including proper scoring rules~\parencite{gneiting2007jasa}, typically provide only global assessments of predictive performance, averaged over all possible inputs.
+On their own, they do not identify where in the input space the forecast is locally failing, nor do they reveal how the predictive distribution of $Y$ given $X$ should be adjusted as a function of $X$ across all quantiles $\alpha \in (0, 1)$.